 Eat Cuban specialities

 Start the day with breakfast at your Casa Particular.
 Not only can you experience some of the best food that you’ll get in Cuba, provided for by the local family hosting you, but eating at your casa particular really helps the families make a little more money.
-The breakfast at Casa Rafaela in Havana will set you up for the rest of the day.
+Book one now and spend your time in Cuba relaxing.

 Head to a Paladar, a locally independent– not government-run restaurant.
 Try local specialities like Ropa Vieja, literally old clothes, but braised meat in tomato sauce served with white rice – always seriously flavourful.
 Read about Cuban cuisine and learn to cook Cuban dishes here.

 Listen to Music in a Casa de La Trova

-During the 19th century groups of travelling musicians known as Trovadores moved around Cuba, primarily the east of the island and specifically around Santiago de Cuba.
+During the 19th century groups of traveling musicians known as Trovadores moved around Cuba, primarily the east of the island and specifically around Santiago de Cuba.
 They earned a living by playing the guitar and singing.
 Their music became known as Trova and has been an important element in the growth and evolution of Cuban music.
 Most major cities have a state-run music hall as Casa de la Trova where for a small cover charge and good strong cocktails or beer you can sit and listen or get up and dance to the music of the city.